-(b) Prior to the submission of any major subdivision plan, the applicant or his representative is advised to submit three copies of a conceptual plan for review by the director of planning planning director, or his designee; such action does not constitute the submission of a preliminary plan and is not to be construed as an application for approval in computing time limitations in relation thereto.
+(b) Prior to the submission of any major subdivision plan, the applicant or his representative is advised to submit three copies of a conceptual plan for review by the planning director, or his designee; such action does not constitute the submission of a preliminary plan and is not to be construed as an application for approval in computing time limitations in relation thereto.
 The planning division shall transmit comments to the applicant within 21 calendar days of submittal of a conceptual plan which meets all applicable submittal criteria.

 (c) The conceptual plan may be granted conceptual plan approval with conditions that should be satisfied prior to final plan approval by the zoning administrator; such action does not constitute final subdivision approval or preliminary plan approval.
-Submittal of a preliminary plan that does not incorporate the conditions set forth during the conceptual plan review period, shall be reviewed by the commission under the requirements of section 19-23.
 Unless required by the planning director, a resubmittal of conceptual plans shall not be necessary.